 Syncing Your Alfred Settings Between Macs

-- Your Alfred Powerpack activated on both Macs
+- Your Alfred Powerpack activated on both Macs.

 Setting up syncing on your primary Mac

-The settings on the first Mac will overwrite anything you have on the second Mac, so make sure you've set it up just how you want it.
+Start the setup process on the Mac that contains the settings you want to copy.
+The settings on this first Mac will overwrite anything you have on the second Mac, so make sure you've set it up just how you want it.

 - Launch Alfred's preferences to the Advanced tab.